Find out about the VAT liability of insurance transactions and insurance related services.

 1 January 2010 saw the implementation of the Place of Supply of Services Directive which formed part of the EU VAT Package (Directive 2008/08/EC).
 This resulted in substantial changes to the Place of Supply of Services rules.
 For details see paragraphs 6.2 and 12.2.

 Insurance transactions are exempt from VAT.
 Normally VAT cannot be recovered on goods and services bought in to make exempt supplies, see paragraph 7.1 for more information.

 Some premiums received under contracts of insurance are liable to IPT.
 Care should be taken not to confuse IPT with VAT, they’re 2 very different taxes.
 The term ‘insurance transaction’ for VAT purposes is not the same as the term ‘insurance contract’ for IPT purposes.
 Unlike VAT, IPT cannot be recovered.
 More information on IPT can be found in Notice IPT1: Insurance Premium Tax.

 There’s no statutory definition of insurance although guidance can be gained from previous legal decisions in which the essential nature of insurance has been considered.

 Generally, something is insurance for VAT purposes if it’s an activity that requires the provider to be authorised as an insurer under the provisions of the Financial Services and Markets Act 2000 (FSMA).

-In addition to this, HM Revenue and Customs (HMRC) accepts that certain funeral plan contracts are insurance (and therefore exempt from VAT) even though they’re not regulated as such under the FSMA insurance regulatory provisions.
+In addition to this, HMRC accepts that certain funeral plan contracts are insurance (and therefore exempt from VAT) even though they’re not regulated as such under the FSMA insurance regulatory provisions.
 More information on funeral plans is explained in paragraph 3.5.

 Vehicle breakdown insurance is also seen as insurance even though providers are given a specific exclusion under the FSMA from the requirement to be authorised.
 More information on vehicle breakdown services is explained in paragraph 3.6.